FacundoGimeno/basic-anime-recommender/README.md

 - Install dependencies from Pipfile
 - Execute the main.py file
 - Type an anime you liked
-- The program will return seven recommendations (Not very accurate)
+- The program will return three recommendations (Not very accurate)